 It usually takes about 6 weeks for the ASHA to process your application and award certification.

-You’ll need to fill out the Speech-Language Pathologist License Application, including a section signed by your clinical fellowship advisor, and mail it to:
+You’ll need to fill out the Speech-Language Pathologist License Application, including a section signed by your clinical fellowship advisor.
+You can make a paper application, or apply online through the MyAlaska professional licensure system.

 The application is generally processed within a few weeks, at which point you’ll be mailed a license.